pmaojo/ferrum/README.md

 | `entity`  | `shared-models/*.rs`, auto-exported to TS via `typeshare` |
 | *any*     | Frontend: TS types, Zod schemas, React hooks/components   |

+### Plugin Framework & Services

+Ferrum includes a lightweight plugin manager.
+Plugins can hook into `ferrum init` or `ferrum compile` to customize the generated project.

+Additional runtime utilities are provided under `ferrum-engine::services`, including a basic GraphQL schema and a helper for sending SMTP emails.

 ---

 ## 📦 Output Example